Dear Practical Kitchen,

 what happens to fresh basil in the oven

 In a wood-fired pizza oven, pizzas bake at very high temperatures for a short period of time.
-I use a baking steel, which replicates that high-heat environment, to make my pizzas; they bake in about 4-5 minutes.
+I use a baking steel (use code TPK10 for 10% off!), which replicates that high-heat environment, to make my pizzas; they bake in about 5-8 minutes.

 If you're cooking your pizza using a fast, high-heat method and add the basil before baking, the cook time is so fast that basil will darken, shrivel, crisp up but won't completely disappear into the pizza.
 It's not the most pleasant eating experience though; the leaves are prone to getting stuck in your teeth.

-Waiting to put the basil on top of the pizza after the pizza has come out of the oven, on the other hand, keeps the basil fresh, the color bright, and prevents the leaves from getting too soggy and shriveled before you eat them.
+Waiting to put the basil on top of the pizza after the pizza has come out of the oven keeps the basil fresh, the color bright, and prevents the leaves from getting too soggy and shriveled before you eat them.

 One tip I've heard, though it's not my preference, is to put the fresh basil down under the cheese and other toppings if you want to put it down before baking.
 This, supposedly, prevents it from drying out.
 But it's just as easy to put the basil down while the pizza is hot out of the oven without risking it shriveling up or losing its fresh flavor.